vanepp/FritzingCheckPart/README.md

 user/svg/user/schematic/filename.svg
 ```

 which is the standard place where imported parts are stored by fritzing (in
 the core exampe at the start of this, the "core" directory is the same as
 "user" here).
 Again the fzp file will be processed followed by the associated
 svgs.
 So again you need to pay attention to the file name in the error
 messages, as it may not be referring to the input file, but an svg file
 linked from the input file.

 #### Mode 4

 `FritzingCheckPart.py filename.svg`

-this form does what checks it can on the svg file (which aren't that many as
+this form does what checks it can on the SVG file (which aren't that many as
 it lacks the data from the fzp file to know what connectors it should be
 checking for).
 What it does do is the original purpose of this script which
-is to change the style(attribute:value;attirbute:value) commands to the
+is to change the style(attribute:value;attribute:value) commands to the
-equivelent inline xml attirbute="value" attribute="value" as parts
+equivalent inline xml attribute="value" attribute="value" as parts
 of fritzing, (specifically bendable legs) don't support style type attributes
 and won't work if they are present.
 It changes font-size=3.5px to
 font-size=3.5 as the trailing px, required by CSS, causes font size errors
 in fritzing.
-It converts silkscreen (in pcb) items from the old standard
+It converts silkscreen (in PCB) items from the old standard
-white (which Inkscape with a white background won't display succcessfully) to
+white (which Inkscape with a white background won't display successfully) to
 the new standard of black.
 It will discover and complain about (but not so
-far, do anything about, due to positioning/scaling issues) terminals that
+far, do anything about, due to positioning/scaling issues) terminals with
-have a zero height or width.
-These are not selectable by Inkscape making
+zero height or width.
+These are not selectable by Inkscape making them
-them difficult to move in the svg.
-Unfortunatly you need to manually change
+difficult to move in the SVG.
+Unfortunately, you need to manually change
-the size (which changes the position) and then move the teriminal to the
+the size (which changes the position) and then move the terminal to the
 correct position.
 It would be nice to automate this, but it isn't done now.
-Last but not least, if this is a pcb svg file it moves stroke-width
+Last but not least, if this is a PCB SVG file, it moves stroke-width
 commands which would be inherited by a lower level group in to that group.
 The scripts that produce gerber files are not able to access inherited values
-(as they aren't reading the xml) and thus if a stroke-width would be
+(as they aren't reading the XML) and thus if a stroke-width would be
 inherited from a higher level and thus is not present at the level the pad
 is generated at gerber production fails.
 I expect this will be the main use
 for this script.
-After modifiying a svg file with Inkscape you need to run
+After modifying an SVG file with Inkscape, you need to run
 this script to correct the modifications that Inkscape has made for CSS
 compliance before feeding it to Fritzing (which isn't CSS compliant in at
 least some cases).

 ### Configuration